 You’re doing a lot of things, but they must not be the right things.
 Or you just don’t have the scope, alignment, influence, resourcing, commitments, or whatever to achieve your goals.

-From individual promotions to cross-organization deliverables and pitching for funding, this occurs when the box is so black and the path to success is so hazy that relentless hard work only builds frustration.
+From individual promotions to cross-organization deliverables and pitching for funding, this occurs when the path to success is so hazy that relentless hard work only builds frustration.

 You maintain a constant pulse on the ever-evolving nuances of a team.
 You care about every individual, can’t help but work to address the critical issues for and between people, and generally anticipate and solve issues before they happen.

 Taken to an extreme, you live every problem as your own, letting them grow rampant into a cancer on your mind.